IBM/ibm-pak/README.md

 # Overview

-This repository provides the IBM Catalog Management Plug-in for IBM Cloud Paks 1.0 (Tech preview) via its github releases.
+This repository provides the IBM Catalog Management Plug-in for IBM Cloud Paks via its github releases.
 The plugin streamlines the deployment of IBM CloudPaks in a disconnected environment which was done earlier using [cloudctl] (https://github.com/IBM/cloud-pak-cli).

 ## Prerequisites